-The Federal Government’s JobKeeper Scheme has been made available to eligible Sole Traders and their employees.
-In this article, we briefly discuss eligibility and how to apply.
+The Federal Government’s JobKeeper Scheme has been made available to eligible Sole Traders, the self-employed and their employees.
+This article briefly discusses eligibility and how to access the scheme.

 As a sole trader, you will be eligible for the JobKeeper payments if, when you apply for the scheme: